jlubo/memory-consolidation-stc/README.md

 * 'run3' - learn a memory representation, save the network state, and recall after 10 seconds; load the network state, apply intermediate stimulation, let the memory representation consolidate, and recall after 8 hours
 * 'run_2N1S' - reproduce single-synapse data resulting from basic induction protocols for synaptic plasticity

-The file 'connections.txt' contains the default connectivity matrix used in Luboeinski and Tetzlaff, bioRxiv, 2020.
+The file 'connections.txt' contains the default connectivity matrix used in Luboeinski and Tetzlaff, Commun.
+Biol., 2020.
 If this file is absent, the simulation program will automatically generate a new network structure.

 ## Analysis scripts